Turbulent transport coefficients in spherical wedge dynamo simulations of solar-like stars: Results

 In \Fig{quench2}, we plot 2D histograms of some of the most important coefficients depending on the energy density of the mean field, normalized by its equipartition value $\Beq=\big(\mu_0\mean{\rho}\big)^{1/2}\urmsp$.
 For this, the whole saturated stage (18 activity cycles) was considered, while smoothing the coefficients over six points in space and time ($\approx$ a tenth of an activity cycle).
 We use 200 bins for both the normalized coefficients (in the interval $[-10,10]$) and the normalized field (in the interval $[10^{-3},40]$.
-Although the scatter is large, in most of the coefficients significant quenching is detectable where the mean field becomes dynamically important ($|\meanBB |\gtrsim \Beq $).
-The average and median values for weak mean field are slightly below the time-averaged quantities, but we will still use the latter as proxies for the unquenched values.
+Although the scatter is large, in most of the coefficients there is significant quenching detectable where the mean field becomes dynamically important ($|\meanBB |\gtrsim \Beq $).
+The average and median values for weak mean field are slightly below the time-averaged quantities, but we still use the latter as proxies for the unquenched values.

 The coefficient $\alpharr$ in \Fig{quench2}(a) is quenched for $|\meanBB|\gtrsim2\Beq$, with the median following approximately a quadratic characteristic $\sim 1/\big(1+\mean{B}{}^2/\Beq^2\big)$.
-For stronger fields they show inconclusive behavior including both enhancement and quenching and hence do not follow any simple analytic dependency.
-For $\alphapp$, \Fig{quench2}(d), the behavior is similar, albeit with the median closer to a quartic characteristic. $\gamma_r$, \Fig{quench2}(c), shows even enhancement until $0.7 \Beq$, but then a decrease in mean and median with a less than quadratic and stronger than quartic characteristic, respectively.
-The median of the latitudinal pumping $\gamma_\theta$, \Fig{quench2}(e), follows quite closely the quartic formula, but with a much shallower than quadratic mean.
-For the turbulent diffusion, \Fig{quench2}(c) and (f), the coefficients are enhanced below $\mean{B}=0.4\ldots0.5\Beq$ and decrease then with quadratic or even cubic decline (in the medians).
-To summarize, none of the coefficients follows exactly one single analytical quenching formula.
+For stronger fields, median and mean show inconclusive behavior, including both enhancement and quenching, and hence do not follow any simple analytic dependency.
+For $\alphapp$, \Fig{quench2}(d), the behavior is similar, albeit with a median closer to quartic behavior $\sim 1/\big(1+\mean{B}{}^4/\Beq^4\big)$. $\gamma_r$, \Fig{quench2}(b), shows even enhancement until $0.7 \Beq$, but then a decrease in mean and median with a less-than-quadratic and stronger-than-quartic characteristic, respectively.
+The median of the latitudinal pumping $\gamma_\theta$, \Fig{quench2}(e), follows a cubic characteristic $\sim 1/\big(1+\mean{B}{}^3/\Beq^3\big)$ relatively closely, but with a much shallower-than-quadratic mean.
+For the turbulent diffusion, \Fig{quench2}(c) and (f), the coefficients are enhanced below $\mean{B}=(0.4\ldots0.5)\Beq$ and decrease then with quadratic or even cubic decline (in the medians).
+To summarize, none of the coefficients follow exactly one single analytical quenching formula.